dozmorovlab/excluderanges_supplementary/README.md

 # ExcludeRanges Supplementary
-A repository for suplemmental data and scripts used for our publication.
+A repository for supplemmental data and scripts used for our publication.

 ## Figures